pnp/script-samples/scripts/spo-add-list-design-with-custom-library/README.md

 ```

 > [!Note]
-> SharePoint tenant admin right are required to be able add site design
+> SharePoint tenant admin right are required to be able add list design

 [!INCLUDE [More about PnP PowerShell](../../docfx/includes/MORE-PNPPS.md)]